 - NYLIFE Securities is registered with the SEC as a broker-dealer and is a member of the Financial Industry Regulatory Authority (FINRA).
 All IARs are also registered as representatives of NYLIFE Securities and, acting in their capacity as registered representatives of NYLIFE Securities, receive commissions or other compensation for the sale of securities products offered through NYLIFE Securities. - NYLIFE Distributors LLC ("Distributors") is registered with the SEC as a broker-dealer and is a FINRA member.
-It is the principal underwriter of the MainStay mutual funds, which are managed by NYLIM, an Eagle affiliate.
+It is the principal underwriter of the NYLI mutual funds and ETFs, which are managed by NYLIM, an Eagle affiliate.
 Distributors is also the principal underwriter for variable insurance and variable annuity contracts, including the Advisory VA, issued by NYLIAC.

 Eagle is affiliated with several registered investment advisers.
-NYLIM is the manager of the MainStay mutual funds, and other Eagle affiliates are sub-advisers to some of these funds or to third party funds.
-Eagle is also affiliated with Index IQ Advisors LLC, the manager of the IndexIQ ETFs.
-Conflicts exist because our affiliates earn management fees and other compensation when our clients invest in funds that they manage.
+NYLIM is the manager of the NYLI funds and ETFs, and other Eagle affiliates are sub-advisers to some of these funds or to third party funds.
+Conflicts exist because our affiliates earn management fees and other compensation when our clients invest in funds that they manage, in addition to Eagle earning its advisory fee.
 This conflict is mitigated because Eagle and the IAR receive no portion of this compensation.

-Currently, Eagle's investment adviser affiliates do not provide investment advisory services directly to Eagle clients, except for NYLIM in the Eagle Strategies Prosper Portfolios Program, which is discussed in our Wrap Fee Brochure.
+Currently, Eagle's investment adviser affiliates do not provide investment advisory services directly to Eagle clients, for the Programs in this Brochure.
+See Eagle's Wrap Fee Brochure for information regarding affiliates and the services they provide to Eagle clients.
 A list of Eagle's affiliated investment advisers can be found in Eagle's Form ADV Part 1.